 Rotary Lift says that with lifting capacities of 16,000 and 20,000 pounds, respectively, these heavy-duty lifts are ideal for servicing most work trucks, including utility trucks, ambulances and cargo vans.

 However, unlike most heavy-duty two-post lifts, the SPO16 and SPO20’s unique Trio arm design also accommodates smaller vehicles, like sport utility vehicles and cars, making them a great choice for mixed fleets, dealerships, large service centers and fleet maintenance centers.

-“Our customers are asking for heavy-duty lifts capable of servicing their entire fleets – the SPO16 and SPO20 deliver the versatility needed to make that happen,” says John Uhl, director of lift product management for Rotary parent company Vehicle Service Group.
+“Our customers are asking for heavy-duty lifts capable of servicing their entire fleets – the SPO16 and SPO20 deliver the versatility needed to make that happen,” says John Uhl, director of lift Article management for Rotary parent company Vehicle Service Group.
 “These new SPO Series lifts combine high capacity, a low-profile stance, wider options and extreme reach possibilities, along with the familiarity of Rotary’s best-selling two-post lift features.”

 Both lifts feature Rotary’s exclusive Trio arms.
 Trio arms use a proprietary three-stage design that enables technicians to more easily move the arms into position and then precisely position adapters exactly where they’re needed for proper lifting.

 Trio arms’ low profile and superior retraction provide better access to more vehicle lifting points than other lift arms.
 The company says the arm swing of the SPO16/20 Trio is 22% greater than that of a standard two-stage arm, which makes it possible to properly reach the lifting points on more passenger vehicles and Class 4 and 5 trucks.